Does a Red Light Ticket Affect Insurance in California?

 The method is called Trial By Written Declaration.
 It is fast, easy and all online.
 You don’t have to make any phone calls or ever stand in front of a judge in a courthouse.

-For a one-time fee of $99 (or buy a membership for $59/year) you can use Trial By Written Declaration to get your red light ticket dismissed, make sure no points go on your license, recoup your bail fees and keep your insurance premiums where they belong – at the current rate.
+For a one-time fee of $99 (or buy a membership for $59/year) you can use Trial By Written Declaration to get your red light or other traffic ticket dismissed, make sure no points go on your license, recoup your bail fees and keep your insurance premiums where they belong – at the current rate.

 California courts love Trial By Written Declaration.
 This is why the process is printed on the back of all traffic citations.
 But since it requires a written defense rather than a verbal statement, you do want to make sure you pick your words wisely!